Showing 1 - 1 OF 1

 If you encounter problems while en route to Ellsworth AFB that may cause you to arrive later than your reporting date, contact your sponsor.
-You may also contact the nearest military base Airman and Family Readiness Center or the nearest Red Cross office.
+You may also contact the nearest military base Military and Family Readiness Center or the nearest Red Cross office.
 In time of a financial emergency in transit, the Air Force Aid Society may be able to assist you.
 Contact the nearest military installation or Red Cross office.

 Ellsworth has a diverse climate so pack for all seasons.
 In 2014, Rapid City was named #1 with the Most Unpredictable Weather.
 The temperature might be 30 degrees in January - or just as easily -12 degrees.
 It is snowy, windy, and prone to big, unexpected snow storms.
 Thunderstorms occur 25 percent of days from July through September, more than the national average.
-So what are we saying: BE PREPARED!
+So BE PREPARED!

 Defense Service Network (DSN) Dialing Instructions

 The DSN is the provider of long-distance communications service for the Department of Defense (DoD).
 Every installation has a special DSN number and the numbers vary by world-wide location.
 In order to place a call using DSN, the caller must be using a military phone on an installation.
 Cell phones cannot dial DSN numbers.
 When dialing a DSN number from a United States installation to another United States installation, it is unnecessary to dial the DSN 312 area code.
 When dialing a DSN number to/from overseas locations, the DSN area code of 312 must be included.
 Please note that long distance/cell phone charges may be incurred.

 Looking to learn more about Ellsworth Air Force Base?
 View the in-depth overview.

 Learn about what child care and youth programs and services are available at this location.

 Installations have a variety of resources for elementary and higher education.
 Find out what may be available to you.